IrynaBalandiukh/mir-electro-api/README.md

 ## Introduction

-This is a simple Express.js API project utilizing Sequelize as the Object-Relational Mapping (ORM) tool for interacting with a relational database.
+This is a MIR-electro Express.js API project utilizing Sequelize for interacting with a relational database.
 The API is designed to handle user-related operations and can serve as a foundation for building more complex applications.

 ## Prerequisites